balaji2003engg/docker/README.md

  #Custom image:
-  Modify the content of the nginx index.html and save it as separte image
+  Modify the content of the nginx index.html and save it as separate image

      1. Enter into the container
           docker exec -it containerID /bin/bash